 Apparently, we (by ‘we’ I mean the federal government we fund with our taxes) knew extinction was coming over a decade ago.
 In February 2004, a number of world political leaders (including George W Bush, who heard first) were being informed by the US Pentagon that the planet would go to hell by 2020.
 From a February 2004 article in the Guardian, we’re told that the Pentagon had created a secret internal document warning of climate-related disaster commencing in 2020.
 The document predicts that abrupt climate change could bring the planet to the edge of anarchy as countries develop a nuclear threat to defend and secure dwindling food, water and energy supplies.
 The threat to global stability vastly eclipses that of terrorism, say the few experts privy to its contents.

-By the way, 2004 was the SAME year GOP strategist Frank Luntz advised GOP candidates that the issue of Global Warming and human causation was a real threat to the GOP holding onto government.
+By the way, 2002 was the year GOP strategist Frank Luntz advised GOP candidates that the issue of Global Warming and human causation was a real threat to the GOP holding onto government.
 He advised all GOPers to use the phrase ‘climate change’, which carried far less blame with focus groups.
 ‘Climate Change’ sounds benign, and it helped feed deniers’ favorite bromide.
 “Of course the climate is changing.
 It ALWAYS changes”.
 I wrote about it here.
 I’m sure there’s no connection between the leaking of the report and Luntz’ advice, and that nobody in the GOP had access to the report, which would have been political dynamite sufficient to possibly derail the Bush re-election.

 ‘Disruption and conflict will be endemic features of life,’ concludes the Pentagon analysis.
 ‘Once again, warfare would define human life.’.